 As the tour’s leader, the ranch hand donned a red jacket and black top-hat when he walked out under the grand tent’s lights and introduced the show and its acts.
 His voice carried resolutely, and audiences leaned forward with anticipation.
-The lights then dimmed, a spotlight shone, and he proceeded to narrate the stories that he and his cast spun with horse and rider and rousing score.
+The lights then dimmed, a spotlight shone, and he proceeded to narrate the stories that his cast spun with horse and rider and rousing score.
 Every afternoon and evening the shows concluded with hearty applause.
 The touring troupe performed brilliantly, the stallions pranced with pride, and the clamor of requests for future dates reinforced the performers’ resolve to continue.

 This traveling show ran ten months of the year, five days per week, two performances per day.
-When he was not in front of the crowd, the ranch hand was consulting with veterinarians, consulting with agents, tending to finances, and smoothing out expected tensions among the acrobats and riders and musicians.
+When he was not in front of the crowd, the ranch hand was consulting with veterinarians, negotiating with agents, tending to finances, and smoothing out expected tensions among the acrobats and riders and musicians.
 It was hard work, but very satisfying.
-During the two months when the show was dormant, the ranch hand invested time studying other acts, always trying to improve the cast’s choreography, desiring to give the audience more.
+During the two months when the show was dormant, the ranch hand invested time studying other acts, always trying to improve his cast’s choreography, always desiring to give the audience more.

 While his show’s success steadily grew during its first decade, he noticed that his peers leading other touring groups were living somewhat different lives.
 They returned to their communities on the weekends to nurture relationships, build families, tend to homes.
 Then they boomeranged back out on tour, engaging their audiences with their unique stages and performers and exploits of daring and joy.
-And the ranch hand, too, went back out excitedly with his crew, making more stops each year, hitting cities they had not yet visited.
+And the ranch hand, too, went back out excitedly with his crew, making more stops each year, stopping at cities they had not yet visited.
 But the niggling awareness of his peers’ second-lives remained as an unsettling ghost of what-if.

-Then, during the show’s twelfth year on the circuit, at a performance late in the season, something entirely unexpected occurred to the man now leaning against a rough-hewn fence, gazing at the horses stepping deliberately under the Colorado sun.
+Then, during the show’s twelfth year on the circuit, at a performance late in the ten-month season, something entirely unexpected occurred to the man now leaning against a rough-hewn fence, gazing at the horses stepping deliberately under the Colorado sun.

-The touring show pushed through season thirteen, and every couple of week the ranch hand found himself caught like a startled deer – frozen at the moments when he most needed to be fluid, relaxed, and responsive in front of the audience.
+The touring show pushed through season number thirteen, and every couple of week the ranch hand found himself caught like a startled deer – frozen at the moments when he most needed to be fluid, relaxed, and responsive in front of the audience.
 By this point, though, he had learned how to hide the bouts of unannounced terror and paralysis from the onlookers, and he was able to stay on-stage despite the shrieking alarm that echoed through his mind.
 The ranch hand was managing the dilemma, but he knew that his status as a ring-leader was likely to soon conclude if he could not find a way to eliminate the symptoms or, better yet, root out the cause and remedy it.